Meet Our Guides

 • Wilderness First Responder

-• BA in Geography from Humboldt State University
+• B.A. in Geography – Cal Poly Humboldt

 David Cressman